pablosichert/react-show-more/README.md

 [![Build status][travis-image]][travis-url]
 [![Dependency status][david-dm-image]][david-dm-url]

 The text surrounded by the component will be truncated.
 Anything surrounded by the component could be evaluated as text.
-The component react-show-more-text/ShowMoreText is fork of react-show-more/ShowMore, applied improvements, works with React 16.x.x, added onClick event.
+The component react-show-more-text/ShowMoreText is fork of react-show-more/ShowMore, applied improvements, works with React 16.x.x, React 18.x.x added onClick event.

 ## Demo